I’ll Take “Los Angeles Traffic” for $200, Alex

 Answers to follow over the next few weeks.

 This entry was posted on Wednesday, February 11th, 2009 at 3:39 pm and is filed under Cities, Congestion, Roads, Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.